Kaitaraiwa Waka Whakarato

 Progression and specialisations

-Delivery drivers can progress to set up their own distribution business.
+Delivery drivers may progress to set up their own distribution business.

-They can also move into other roles in the transport and delivery industry such as heavy truck driver, storeperson, courier or New Zealand Post worker.
+They can also move into other roles in the transport and delivery industry such as heavy truck driver or courier.